MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 In addition to turning off sending telemetry data to Microsoft, there are some additional settings that you need to configure by making changes to the registry.
 To deploy registry changes to multiple computers or users, you can use batch files, login scripts, Group Policy, Configuration Manager, PowerShell, or other scripting and deployment tools.

+### Turn off Windows Error Reporting
+To disable Windows Error Reporting (Watson), edit the registry and under the HKEY_CURRENT_USER\Software\Microsoft\Windows\Windows Error Reporting key, set the Disabled value to 1.
+The type for the Disabled value is REG_DWORD.

 ### Disable experimentation on Office 365 ProPlus
 Microsoft occasionally runs experiments on Office features.